Dirk: Naval dirk

-In the US, the dirk was introduced by Scottish immigrants in the 1700s.
-This was originally a single-edged weapon, but by 1745 more commonly had a double-edged blade making the dirk more or less synonymous with the dagger.
+In the United States, the dirk was introduced by Scottish immigrants in the 1700s.
+Dirks were originally a single-edged weapon.
+By 1745, however, the weapon more commonly had a double-edged blade; this makes the dirk more or less synonymous with the dagger.
 Dirks were often made from old sword blades.
-In the nineteenth centuries dirks started to be made with a curved blade, but returned to a straight blade by the end of the century.
+In the nineteenth century dirks started to be made with a curved blade, but returned to a straight blade by the end of the century.
 Some were long enough to be considered a short sword.